Arkaaito/mentor_encyclopedia/all_things_11_appointments/11_appointment_faq.md

 >
 > We missed you at your 1:1 appointment yesterday.
 Please schedule another time on the calendar here: https://calendly.com/(your link)
 >
-> In the future please try to cancel appointments at least 24 hours in advance if you know that you won&#039;t be able to make it.
+> In the future please try to cancel appointments at least 24 hours in advance if you know that you won't be able to make it.
 >
 > Thanks!